leesangjun1903/Data-Science-and-AI-Application/Optimization/readme.md

 - Transferability vs. Discriminability: Batch Spectral Penalization for Adversarial Domain Adaptation | 2019 · 690회 인용
 - Transferable Adversarial Training: A General Approach to Adapting Deep Classifiers | 2019 · 326회 인용
 - Drop to Adapt: Learning Discriminative Features for Unsupervised Domain Adaptation | 2019 · 249회 인용
+- Cluster Alignment with a Teacher for Unsupervised Domain Adaptation | 2019 · 319회 인용